bmegha98/30-Days-of-Code/README.md

 * amIOld() should perform the following conditional actions:
 * If age<13, print You are young..
 * If age>=13 and age<18 , print You are a teenager..
-* Otherwise, print You are old..
+* Otherwise, print You are old.

+5. Given an integer,n , print its first 10  multiples.
+Each multiple nxi  (where 1<=i<=10) should be printed on a new line in the
+form: n x i = result.